 Notification Sinks¶

-Get real-time alerts in Slack when important chatbot events happen — new conversations, incoming messages, or auto-paused threads that need human attention.
+Get real-time alerts in Slack, Discord, or Telegram when important chatbot events happen — new conversations, incoming messages, or auto-paused threads that need human attention.

 Availability

-Notification sinks are available on Medium and Pro plans.
-You can also manage sinks through the platform support assistant using natural language.
+Notification sinks are available on every plan, including the Basic free trial.
+You can manage sinks from the dashboard or through the platform support assistant using natural language.

 What Are Notification Sinks?¶

-Notification sinks deliver alerts to external services (currently Slack) when events occur in your chatbot conversations.
+Notification sinks deliver alerts to external services when events occur in your chatbot conversations.
 Instead of checking the dashboard constantly, you get notified in the tools you already use.

 Use cases: